Healthcare Marketing: Here’s What You Need to Know in 2024

 3. Perform Audience Segmentation

 Audience segmentation involves identifying and grouping your target audience into segments.
-You aim to tailor campaigns and messages that resonate with them.

 At this point, you will use the research you’ve done in section 1.